 The Author

 To begin, I am a husband, a father, and servant of King Jesus (aka a Christian).
-I live in upstate New York in a pleasantly small town with a rather ordinary job.
-For school, I graduated from Grove City College with a BS in Physics and have a keen delight in math and programming.
+I live in upstate New York in a pleasantly small town with an ordinary job.
+I graduated from Grove City College with a BS in Physics and have a keen delight in math and programming.
 My family and I attend Emmanuel Community Church where we are active members in a beautiful community.

-Inexplicably, I have always had a love for poetry.
+Not by my own choice, I have always had a love for poetry.
 This love stems more from it as a music to be heard than an expression of "raw emotions" as it is often perceived.
 Because of this, I endeavor to approach poetry, whether through reading or writing, as something delightful to hear before it is good to understand.
 I have a particular interest in formal poetry, that which is constrained in terms of syllables, stresses, and rhyme.
-My current favorite poets are Edgar Allan Poe and Tennyson (though there are many more).
+Some of my favorite poets are Edgar Allan Poe, Tennyson, George Herbert, and John Donne.

 "Who made the eyes but I?"